 Ans: Each commit is given a unique hash.
 These hashes can be used to identify the corresponding commits in various scenarios (such as while trying to check out a particular state of the code using the git checkout {hash} command).

-Additionally, It also maintains a number of aliases to certain commits, known as refs.
-Also, every tag that you create in the repository effectively becomes a ref (and that is exactly why you can use tags instead of committing hashes in various git plumbing commands).
+Additionally, it maintains a number of aliases for certain commits, known as refs.
+Every tag that you create in the repository effectively becomes a ref (and that is exactly why you can use tags instead of committing hashes in various git plumbing commands).
 It also maintains a number of special aliases that change based on the state of the repository, such as HEAD, FETCH_HEAD, MERGE_HEAD, etc.

 It also allows commits to be referred to as relative to one another.
-For example, HEAD~1 refers to the committed parent to HEAD.
-HEAD~2 refers to the grandparent of the HEAD, and so on.
-In the case of merge commits, where the commit has two parents, ^ can be used to select one of the two parents, e.g., HEAD^2 can be used to follow the second parent.
+For example, HEAD1 refers to the committed parent to HEAD, HEAD2 refers to the grandparent of the HEAD, and so on.
+In the case of merge commits, where the commit has two parents, ^ HEAD1 can be used to select one of the two parents; for example, HEAD2 can be used to follow the second parent.

-And finally, respect.
+Finally, respect.
 These are used to map local and remote branches together.
-However, these can be used to refer to commits that reside on remote branches allowing one to control and manipulate them from a local environment.
+However, they can also refer to commits that reside on remote branches, allowing one to control and manipulate them from a local environment.

-What is git rebase, and how can it be used to resolve conflicts in a feature branch before the merge?
+What is git rebase, and how can it resolve conflicts in a feature branch before the merge?

 How do you configure the repository to run code sanity checking tools right before making commits, and preventing them if the test fails?